zet23t/cpp-struct-js/README.md

 Supported types:

 * uint8,16,32
+* int8,16,32
 * float
 * strings

-One dimensional arrays are supported.
+Only one dimensional arrays are supported.
+It might be possible to extend the code to support this, but I don't see a need for this right now.

 Pointers are not supported, but that wouldn't make sense anyway since serialization can't deal with native memory adresses.